-Some know Luke Daniel Peacock as ‘Bird’, the keys player from Brisbane indie cult heroes Halfway.
-His song ‘Dropout’ – produced by Robert Forster (The Go-Betweens) and Peter Jesperson (The Replacements) – was nominated for Best Rock Song in the 2015 Queensland Music Awards, with The Australian declaring the song a “ludicrously catchy instant- classic that is at once familiar and unique”.
+Luke Daniel Peacock has – in the last few years – been doing his musical apprenticeship under the spell of his big brothers – Brisbane indie cult heroes Halfway.
+Luke’s song ‘Dropout’ – produced by Robert Forster (The Go-Betweens) and Peter Jesperson (The Replacements) – was nominated for Best Rock Song in the 2015 Queensland Music Awards, with The Australian declaring the song a “ludicrously catchy instant- classic that is at once familiar and unique”.

-In February 2016, LDP released his self-produced debut solo album ‘We’ve Come a Long Way Darling’, again, to much acclaim.
-He was awarded the 2016 Billy Thorpe Scholarship award at this years Queensland Music Awards, as well as a QMA for the single ‘Fruits Of Our Labour’.
-The album stretches wide across the spectrum of indie-rock and displays Peacock’s knack for exploring serious topics, whilst not taking things too seriously.
+In February 2016, Luke Daniel Peacock released his debut, self-produced solo album ‘We’ve Come a Long Way Darling’, again, to much acclaim.
+He was awarded the Billy Thorpe Scholarship at the Queensland Music Awards, as well as a QMA for the single ‘Fruits Of Our Labour’.
+The album stretches wide across the spectrum of indie-rock and displays Peacock’s knack for going deep, whilst keeping his honest, sometimes humorous perspectives in check.
 At once conveying hopelessness and providing hope.